berlinplan/berlinplan.github.io/readme.md

 Beauty Operations, dating, Pickup & Alpha masculinity Coaches, hook up & Ghost culture, Style coaches, online dating Profile Designer etc Side effects of growing psychopathic Platforms?
 Dating Apps have millions of users (55) 95% of females wants to date only 5% of men (56) the is new Standard of dating Culture (hook up culture) (58) Number of Alpha /Pick up Coaches is rising (57) PUA Coaches Promote their customers by using Psychological Tricks and Manipulations techniques to sleep with as more women as possible (60)

-Leads Psychopathic Dating Plattforms to internationale inequality?
+#### How do psychopathic dating platforms lead to international inequality?

-Online Dating increase sexual activity (62) Multiple Sexual Activity Is Linked to Higher Turnover Rates Among Sexual Partners (61) which decrease Birthrates (13) that causes Ageing Population (14)
+Online dating has been linked to an increase in sexual activity.
+Multiple sexual activity leads to higher turnover rates among sexual partners, which can decrease birthrates and cause ageing population.(13,14,61,62)

-Online dating, Tinder etc best  Environment for psychopaths to Grow?
+#### why psychopaths thrive in online dating environments?

-The psychopath frequently engages in promiscuous sexual behavior or has many short-term marital relationships (59) Sociopathic behavior is rising (53)
+> Psychopaths tend to engage in promiscuous sexual behavior and have short-term marital relationships.(59)

 #### How do dating apps contribute to the emergence of open relationships and polygyny?
 > Dating apps facilitate access for the top 5% of men to 95% of women, leading to an increase in sexual activity and a rise in open relationships.(56,62,149)